If you want to learn how to steer a ship, ask the people on board. They are more than ready to help you.

 1. Practice.
 Practice.
 Practice

-In everything that we strive to be better of, practice makes perfect- or nearly perfect.
+In everything that we strive to be better at, practice makes perfect- or nearly perfect.

-In fact, crew of different ranks on board started with practice called training.
+In fact, a crew of different ranks on board started with a practice called training.

 So if you want to steer a ship, you have to practice first.
 Lots of hours.

-Initially, you will be allowed to man the helm in open waters with light traffic and a responsible officer beside you.
+Initially, you will be allowed to man the helm in open waters with zero to light traffic and a responsible officer beside you.

 Steer during different conditions